MrBomber0x001/instabug-devops-intern-2023/docs/Documentation.md

 - [x] Used lightweight and Almost zero-vulen image in the `Dockerfile`
 - [x] Run Synk CLI test to see if there's container-level security issues
 - [x] Stored credentials properly by storing them as environment variable in `.env` and inside Jenkins itself.

-running synk tests to spot any vulenerabilites or potential security issues

-### The Bug

-I've encountered an issue when trying to run `docker compose` that the server is started before the db was actually ready, one of the solutions I've though of was

-1. add a timeout to wait for the connection to be ready, although it didn't work very well 😥
-2. to use `wait-for` script, to ensure that the web server won't start unless the db is fully ready! and it did work 🎉

-### ArgoCD with Helm